slarmoo/.github/profile/webServices/dataServices/dataServices.md

 ];
 ```

 Unlike relational databases that require a rigid table definition where each column must be strictly typed and defined beforehand, Mongo has no strict schema requirements.
 Each document in the collection usually follows a similar schema, but each document may have specialized fields that are present, and common fields that are missing.
 This allows the schema of a collection to morph organically as the data model of the application evolves.
-To add a new field to a Mongo collection you just start insert the field into the documents as desired.
+To add a new field to a Mongo collection you just insert the field into the documents as desired.
 If the field is not present, or has a different type in some documents, then the document simply doesn't match the query criteria when the field is referenced.

-The query syntax for Mongo also follow a JavaScript inspired flavor.
+The query syntax for Mongo also follow a JavaScript-inspired flavor.
 Consider the following queries on the houses for rent collection that was shown above.

 ```js
 // find all houses